 The Catapult Employers Association (“Catapult”) is not a law firm, does not provide legal advice, and is not a substitute for an attorney.
 If legal advice or other expert assistance is required, please contact Catapult’s Employment Law Advice Plan or the competent professional of your choice.
 For attorney referral or for general guidance to the practical or human resources aspects of this issue, contact a member of Catapult’s HR Advice Team at (866) 440-0302 or advice@letscatapult.org.

-By using this document, the user accepts responsibility for the suitability and contents of the final product and agrees to release Catapult) (and all of its subsidiaries, officers, directors, employees, and agents) from all liability whatsoever arising out of the use of the document.
+By using this document, the user accepts responsibility for the suitability and contents of the final product and agrees to release Catapult (and all of its subsidiaries, officers, directors, employees, and agents) from all liability whatsoever arising out of the use of the document.